 Benfica hold a lot of superlatives in the annals of Portuguese soccer.
 In addition to being the most successful football club in national history (with 34 titles and counting), Benfica also have the most runner-up finishes (27) and have won the Champions League twice (consecutive victories in 1961 and 1962).
 Add the fact that the Eagles are currently the two-time reigning champs in the Primeira Liga, and it's a good time to be a fan in the Benfica home shirt 2015/16.
 But are the Benfica title hopes for 2015/16 on track?

 With all of that said, though, Benfica are in danger of snapping their streak of top-two finishes in the league if things continue to go as they have been going so far this season.
-The Eagles are currently in fourth place on
+The Eagles are currently in fourth place on the Primeira Liga table, with six wins and three losses on their record so far.

 Most eyes in the soccer world this past weekend were fixed on the opening weekends for Germany's Bundesliga, France's Ligue 1, or the Dutch Eredivisie-not to mention the second weekend of the 2015 2016 English Premier League.
 Also launched over the weekend, though, was the Portuguese Primeira Liga, where it looks like the reigning champions from Benfica are already establishing a thorough title defense.
 Keep reading for more information on week one Premeira Liga 2015 - 2016 fixtures.